-Every poll about the best family resorts in the Caribbean seems to list Beaches Turks & Caicos at or near the top.
+Every poll about the best family resorts in the Caribbean seems to list Beaches Turks and Caicos at or near the top.
 For years I wondered what its secret was, and I jumped on a recent chance to check it out.
-My 8-year-old couldn’t join me due to school schedules, but one of my gal pals was more than happy to step in.
+My son couldn’t join me due to school schedules, but one of my gal pals was more than happy to step in.
 Our takeaway?
 You might have an even better time than your kids.

-Beaches Turks & Caicos Resort Review
+Beaches Turks and Caicos Resort Review and Highlights for Families

 Beaches is the kid-friendly branch of the Sandals family tree.
 It has two properties in Jamaica, as well as its flagship on Providenciales, the most populated of the Turks and Caicos Islands.
 Like Sandals, pricing is all-inclusive — a big draw for families who just want to hit the easy button on vacation.
 It’s the kind of place where you can fill every second with activities or spend the day horizontal in a hammock, and feel equally good about both.

 Beaches Turks and Caicos is huge, to the tune of more than 750 rooms and suites, but doesn’t feel overwhelming.
 One reason is the staff, who may be the friendliest I’ve found at a resort this size.
 They’re quick to call out a greeting, chat about your day, or escort you when you’re lost on the property (not rare, given its size).
 And as you’d expect, they bend over backwards to make little ones feel at home.

 Four different villages, each with a distinct feel and character, make up the resort.
 The newest is Key West Luxury Village, a cluster of beachfront buildings drenched in sky blue and sherbet green.
 Graceful trellises covered in brilliant tropical blooms dot the landscaping, and wide verandas overlook the walkways.
 The feel is elegant yet relaxed, and the light, airy room decor sets a perfect tone for a Caribbean getaway.